Careers360 Logo

 Important Trigonometric Functions Formula:-

-There are some important formulas in NCERT Class 12 Maths chapter 2 Inverse trigonometric functions which will be useful while solving NECRT problems.
-These formulas are conditional, that can be used for a certain range of values of x.
+There are some important formulas in the NCERT Class 12 Maths chapter 2, Inverse trigonometric functions, which will be useful while solving NCERT problems.
+These formulas are conditional and can be used for a certain range of values of x.

 Formulae